-1. As per Clause 14 of Order No. F.DE./15 (56)/Act/2009/778 dated 11 Feb 2009 "Development fee, not exceeding 15% of the total annual tuition fee may be charged for supplementing the resources for purchase, up-gradation and replacement of furniture, fixtures and equipment.
+1. As per clause 8 of order dated 15.12.1999 and the clause 14 of Order No. F.DE./15 (56)/ Act/2009/778 dated 11 Feb 2009 "Development fee, not exceeding 15% of the total annual tuition fee may be charged for supplementing the resources for purchase, up-gradation and replacement of furniture, fixtures and equipment.
 Development fee, if required to be charged, shall be treated as capital receipt and shall be collected only if the school is maintaining a Depreciation Reserve Fund, equivalent to the depreciation charged in the revenue accounts and the collection under this head along with and income generated from the investment made out of this fund, will be kept in a separately maintained Development Fund Account."